biplabendu/Das_et_al_2022a/scripts/mapping_normalizing_reads/roos_billuTC6/ophcf2_protocol2/README.md

 Used for time-course RNA-seq data of Ophiocordyceps camp-florani during manipulation

 ## Introduction
 This documentation provides a protocol for obtaining the normalized gene expression values of time-course RNA-seq data of O. camp-florani.
 This involves trimming, mapping, counting, and normalization of the reads.
 The reads will be trimmed with BBDuk  (Bushnell B.) and mapped to the reference genome with HISAT2 (Kim et al. 2019).
 To obtain normalized gene expression values, we use CuffDiff (FPKM) (Trapnell et al. 2013).
-Each step will be carried out by a separate script.
-This documentation can be used to correctly run the script.
-However, it is recommended to read to scripts for a better understanding of the code and the analysis.
+This documentation provides a step by step explanation of all the code and can used to run the analysis.
+Each step can also be carried out by separate scripts, which are available on the git.
 The RNA-seq data is available on <insert> and a description about the RNA-seq experiment and research objectives can be found on <insert>.
 The genome of O. camp-florani is publicly available on <insert>.
 The scripts can be found on <github>.

 *References:*
 *BBMap – Bushnell B. – sourceforge.net/projects/bbmap/*